Ignacio Echeverría: Attack and burial

 At around 10pm on Saturday 3 June 2017, Echeverría, carrying his skateboard on his back, was skateboarding with friends in London.
 Near Borough Market, they saw a man attacking a police officer lying on the ground.
-When the man left the body of the officer and began to assault a woman (a French citizen who survived the incident due to Echeverría's actions) Echeverría used his skateboard to strike the attacker, diverting his attention long enough that several people were moved to safety.
+When the man left the body of the officer and began to assault a woman (a French citizen who survived the incident due to Echeverría's actions) Echeverría used his skateboard to strike the attacker, diverting his attention long enough for several people to move to safety.
 He subsequently attacked a second terrorist who was also attacking a police officer.
 He was then stabbed twice in the back by two attackers, causing his death.

 After the attack, several of his relatives left messages on social networks asking for help to locate his body.
 His sister and niece toured London hospitals looking for him without success.
 The Spanish Consulate and the Spanish Embassy provided help and support to his sister and family during the search process.
 The Minister of Foreign Affairs of Spain, Alfonso Dastis, expressed his bewilderment at the disappearance of Echeverría.
 His father reported that HSBC employed a former police private investigator to help find him.